When To Use FPGA vs Microcontroller

 o SpaceWire

-FPGA vs Microcontroller – Understanding the Differences
+FPGA vs MCU – Understanding the Differences

 Cost vs Flexibility: